 Thankyou to all the supporters who've kindly pledged to get my book Sew on the Go out there.
 I really appreciate your investment in me and hope that together we can make this book happen.
 I'm really excited that we're on track to reach our goal - but the more people who know about Sew on the Go the better.
 If you haven't done so already - please spread the word via social media and let everyone know…

-These people are helping to fund Sew on the Go.
+These people are helping to fund Sew on the Go: a maker's journey.